deejaygraham/deejaygraham.github.io/src/content/posts/2025-05-14-turing-machine-1.md

 ```

+One little bit of flare I added later to help in debugging was in the __str__() method which prints the tape as a string but includes a newline and
+a circumflex character to mark where the head is currently pointing.

 The final method _spotlight_ is a prediction of a feature I think I will need on the microbit where we can't show anything more than 5 cells of the tape.
 The
 idea is to show the head spot and 1 or 2 cells either side so that as the head moves, the display appears to scroll left and right.